 Every time one of your customers returns a product, that return leads to additional packaging and shipping.
 It means more time wasted, more fuel burned, and more overall waste.

-- Shortening your return window (e.g. from 90 days after purchase to only 30 or 60 days post-purchase)
+- Short your return window (e.g. from 90 days after purchase to only 30 or 60 days post-purchase)

-- Providing high-quality, clear product images and descriptions so that customers receive exactly what they expected to
+- Provide high-quality, clear product images and descriptions so that customers receive exactly what they expected to

-- Offering excellent customer service to resolve any problems customers have with their orders before returning them
+- Offer excellent customer service to resolve any problems customers have with their orders before returning them

-- Working with an expert in fulfillment services to reduce the odds that your customers end up with the wrong products
+- Work with an expert in fulfillment services to reduce the odds that your customers end up with the wrong products

-- Surveying customers about why they returned their items and making adjustments based on the feedback
+- Survey customers about why they returned their items and make adjustments accordingly

-- Identifying and combatting “serial returners” who return a high volume of orders
+- Identify and combat “serial returners” who return a high volume of orders

-Implement one or more of the above solutions to lower your overall return rate.
-Fewer returns will lead to a more sustainable packaging strategy overall.
+Implementing even one of the above solutions can drastically lower your overall return rate. which will, in turn, lead to more overall sustainability in your business.

 Invest in thermally printed label makers

-Traditional shipping labels are printed with ink.
-Did you know that there’s a more eco-friendly alternative?
+While traditional shipping labels are printed with ink, that there’s a more eco-friendly alternative.

 Thermally printed labels use head to create images or text, don't require ink and produce much less non-recyclable waste compared to traditional printed labels.

 Tips for creating a "green" shipping process

 Making your shipping process "green" is just as important as implementing a sustainable packaging solution.
-Here are some tips for shipping your products in an eco-friendly way.
+Below are some tips for shipping your products in an eco-friendly way:

 Reduce your carbon footprint with zero-emission vehicles

 One of the greatest sustainability concerns when it comes to shipping products is greenhouse gas emissions.
-On average, every medium-sized package delivery generates about eight pounds of carbon emissions.
-If you want to create a more sustainable shipping process, consider using zero-emission vehicles to complete your business’s deliveries.
+Every medium-sized package delivery generates about eight pounds of carbon emissions, on average.
+Instead, consider using zero-emission vehicles to make deliveries.

-As their name suggests, these vehicles do not produce harmful emissions that can hurt the environment, like carbon dioxide, hydrocarbons, heavy metals, particulates, and more.
+As their name suggests, these vehicles do not produce harmful emissions that can hurt the environment, like carbon dioxide, hydrocarbons, heavy metals and particulates.

 Some examples of zero-emission vehicles include electric cars, human-powered transportation like bicycles and carriages, and electric trains.
 Even if you can only add just one zero-emission vehicle to your delivery fleet, it will reduce your company’s carbon footprint significantly.
 Don't forget to advertise your company’s commitment to cutting down emissions in this way so that your customers (and potential customers) are aware of your sustainability efforts.